rapidftr/RapidFTR-chef-repo/README.md

 *	Now run chef-solo to install the application and its dependencies.

-		sudo chef-solo # This will take an uncomfortably long time (ie, more than 10 minutes). sudo /etc/init.d/solr start # This is necessary due to a bug.
-You could also just reboot. cd /srv/rapid_ftr/current
+		sudo chef-solo # This will take an uncomfortably long time (ie, more than 10 minutes). cd /srv/rapid_ftr/current
 		sudo rake couchdb:create db:seed RAILS_ENV=production